 The College offers a payment option through Higher One, https://my.flagler.edu, Business Services tab.
 There is nominal enrollment fee and no interest is accrued while enrolled in the plan.
-(The student's balance must be greater than \$1,000 in order to be eligible for the plan.)
-Students are encouraged to apply for the Federal Parent PLUS Loan if additional aid is needed.
+Visit MyFlagler's Business Services tab for further details.